 The How Much Super Is Enough Reckoner is not a calculator, rather, we have produced the calculations for you, by using the ASIC MoneySmart Retirement Planner.
 Note that we have not used ASIC’s default assumptions, rather SuperGuide has created these calculations using our own tailored assumptions.
 We briefly outline the main assumptions used on this page, but refer to the SuperGuide articles listed at the end of the page support the information appearing in the How Much Super Is Enough Reckoner.
 Please also refer to the explanatory notes below the Reckoner, for a more detailed explanation.

 Note: The How Much Super Is Enough Reckoner assumes Age Pension age is 66 years.
 Age Pension age has increased to 65.5 years, and increases to at least 66 years from July 2019, for anyone born after December 1953.
 If your Age Pension age is 66.6 years or 67 years, just add another year to how long the annual retirement income will last, and add another year to when the PART Age Pension starts, to give you an indication of the income you can expect.
-If you want to retire before your Age Pension age, then we suggest you refer to SuperGuide’s $1 million Retirement Reckoner.
+If you want to retire before your Age Pension age, then we suggest you refer to SuperGuide’s Retirement Income Reckoner.

 How Much Super Is Enough?